[Updated in February 2021]

-In the UK, this week is dedicated to Mental Health Awareness and this year’s theme is Body Image.
+In the UK, this week is dedicated to Mental Health Awareness and this year’s theme is Body Image (May 17, 2019).
 I really wanted to add my own contribution to such a crucial topic, especially nowadays when social media seem to be a place where we are all constantly reminded of looks and image.

 Society, media, popular culture, entourage, family members, they all have an